love2d-community/love-api/README.md

 Contributions are more than welcome!

 # Versions
-- The master branch currently contains the most recent documentation for LÖVE [0.9.2](https://love2d.org/wiki/0.9.2)
+- The master branch contains the most recent documentation, is constantly updated and currently moves towards LÖVE [0.10.1](https://love2d.org/wiki/0.10.1)
-- The develop branch contains the most recent documentation, is constantly updated and currently moves towards LÖVE [0.10.0](https://love2d.org/wiki/0.10.0)
+- You can find the documentation for older versions by checking the [releases](https://github.com/rm-code/love-api/releases).

 ## Projects using the LÖVE-API